 This course examines contemporary struggles for democratization at a variety of scales in light of the historical struggles and debates of the last half of the 20th century.
-Topics include: the political economy of welfare states, including the achievements, limits, and struggles for social citizenship and political inclusion; the political economy of "development" and citizenship in the global South; Aboriginal struggles for sovereignty; alternative traditions of governance and the challenge to liberal notions of citizenship; contractions in democracy and citizenship under neoliberalism; emerging institutions and practices of "global governance" and globalized struggles for democratization; the crisis of legitimacy and new experiments in citizen-oriented governance in liberal representative democracies including citizen-centred public sector reforms, e-governance and global movements to include "stakeholders" in policy and public administration.
+Topics include: the political economy of welfare states, including the achievements, limits, and struggles for social citizenship and political inclusion; the political economy of "development" and citizenship in the global South; Aboriginal struggles for sovereignty; alternative traditions of governance and the challenge to liberal notions of citizenship; contractions in democracy and citizenship under neoliberalism; emerging institutions and practices of "global governance" and globalized struggles for democracies including citizen-centred public sector reforms, e-governance and global movements to include "stakeholders" in policy and public administration.
 1 Credit